apache/gravitino/docs/getting-started.md

 Cloud Platform see [Installing Apache Hive on AWS or Google Cloud Platform](#installing-apache-hive-on-aws-or-google-cloud-platform) or locally see
 [Installing Apache Hive locally](#installing-apache-hive-locally).

-If you prefer to get started quickly and use Docker for Gravitino, Apache Hive, Trino and others on AWS or Google Cloud Platform see [Installing Gravitino playground on AWS or Google Cloud Platform](#installing-gravitino-playground-on-aws-or-google-cloud-platform) or locally see or locally see [Installing Gravitino playground locally](#installing-gravitino-playground-locally).
+If you prefer to get started quickly and use Docker for Gravitino, Apache Hive, Trino, and others on AWS or Google Cloud Platform see [Installing Gravitino playground on AWS or Google Cloud Platform](#installing-gravitino-playground-on-aws-or-google-cloud-platform) or locally see or locally see [Installing Gravitino playground locally](#installing-gravitino-playground-locally).